Probable Event Constrained Optimization and A Data-embedded Solution Paradigm: Application and Numerical Experiments

 \section{Application and Numerical Experiments}

 This section applies the proposed methods to a fundamental decision-making problem under uncertainty in electric power systems, i.e., the optimal power flow (OPF) with uncertain renewable energy, e.g., solar and wind power.
 The OPF determines the best operating levels of power generators/plants in order to meet demands given throughout a transmission/distribution network, usually with the objective of minimizing generation cost \cite{li2016convex}.
-The original formulation of OPF, i.e., the formulation without uncertainty, is given as

-where (\ref{DCPF}) is the DC power flow (DCPF) equation, and A, B, and C are $n \times g$, $n \times n$, and $n \times r$ matrices whose elements are given as follows respectively:
+The formulation of the deterministic OPF is given as where (\ref{DCPF}) is the DC power flow (DCPF) equation, and A, B, and C are $n \times g$, $n \times n$, and $n \times u$ matrices whose elements are given as follows respectively: A nomenclature is given in the Table \ref{tab:nct}.